 Despite predictions that systems administrators job is becoming obsolete, studies show that the employment growth for this IT vertical will increase by 8% from 2014 to 2024.
 However, there’s a catch.
 The rapidly evolving nature of the IT ecosystem and changing business requirements means that the roles and responsibilities of sysadmins will also change.

 It’s no longer news that the rise and massive adoption of cloud computing decreased the need for in-house on-premise server skills.
 Organizations that migrated to the cloud had little or no need for systems administrators since the task of maintaining systems and managing server operations were handled by the provider or automated in the cloud environment.

-While the traditional role of sysadmins (on-prem maintenance) is largely becoming obsolete, there’s still a business need for performance monitoring and assuring the cost-effectiveness of cloud services, and overall infrastructure management - some functions may be automated within the cloud, but that’s still your architecture, your applications and your databases.
+While the traditional role of sysadmins (on-prem maintenance) is largely becoming obsolete, there’s still a business need for performance monitoring and assuring the cost-effectiveness of cloud services, and overall infrastructure management - some functions may be automated within the cloud, but that’s still your architecture, your applications, and your databases.

-To avoid obsolescence, sysadmins must evolve with changing IT landscape and business environment in mind.
+To avoid obsolescence, sysadmins must evolve with changing the IT landscape and business environment in mind.
 This means understanding the new cloud-based resources and tools and applying their skills accordingly.

 How Sysadmins Can Evolve

 There are several opportunities that savvy sysadmins can leverage to expand their influence, deliver more value, and remain relevant to their organizations.
 Essentially, today’s system administrators must evolve into cloud/hybrid administrators.